Undergraduate Research

 Jessica Waite

 Jessi is a true rural Vermonter, coming from the tiny town of East Snowflake near Rutland.
 She comes from a family of independent thinkers (her sister is on the West Point skydiving team!).
 Jessi was "discovered" in her first year at UVM by graduate student Ellen Martinsen who recruited Jessi as a summer field assistant on the bird malaria project.
 Jessi very quickly became a skilled field ornithologist, identifying scores of birds by sight and song, and becoming proficient at setting mist nets.
 Jessi returned the next summer to work with Ellen in the field and lab.
 During her Junior year, Jessi worked in the lab as a Research Apprentice, learning the molecular techniques.
 For her Senior Honors project, Jessi sought to determine if the described subgenera of avian Plasmodium parasites represent monophyletic groups.
 She scanned over 1000 blood smears, photographing all Plasmodium present, and obtaining sequences of the cytochrome b gene for the parasites.
 Jessi worked with Ellen to construct phylogenetic trees that revealed the current subgenera need revision.
 The work appeared in a paper in Parasitology.
 After graduating with highest honors, and being named one of our department's best students, Jessi traveled to Canada (within hours after graduation!) to begin a job in field ornithology.
 In Fall, 2006, Jessi joined the graduate program at the University of Utah to work with Dale Clayton, one of the leaders in the study of parasite-host ecology.
+Her work there resulted in a series of important publications on the ecology of Haemoproteus, an avian malaria parasite.
+She is now a postdoc at Penn State University working with Andrew Read, one of the top researchers in pathogen biology.

 Thomas Collier Smith

 Tom "joined" the malaria lab even while still a high school student!
 He contacted Schall to ask for help in identifying reptiles and amphibians while on a school trip to the Virgin Islands.
 Within days of arriving on campus as a first year Environmental Science student, Tom began working in the lab, serving as a Tom-of-all-trades, from slide scanning to molecular projects.
 Tom joined the field team for a trip to the El Verde site in Puerto Rico, and was paired with Andrew Wargo for field duties.
 Tom and Andrew became a minor sensation at the site for continuing to collect anole lizards on very rainy days, walking the trails in heavy rains, and still collecting good samples.
 For his senior project, Tom spent the summer at the Hopland site, working as a field assistant for Sarah Osgood, and collecting his own specimens and data.
 His senior project examined the lifespan of Plasmodium mexicanum in three blood-feeding arthropods to determine their possible role as vectors for the parasite.
 This work appeared as a paper in Journal of Parasitology.
 Since graduation, Tom has worked as a field and lab technician on a variety of projects, including the Hawaiian bird malaria project and a study of fungi that kill endangered amphibians in the American west.
-Tom began graduate studies this fall at the University of California.
+Tom entered the graduate program at the University of California.

 Anja Pearson